 Prefrontal cortex and its importance

-The human brain has many parts and one of those is called cerebral hemisphere.
+Prefrontal cortex and depression: The human brain has many parts and one of those is the cerebral hemisphere.
 They control most of the functionality of the brain.
 Actually, most of the people when imagining the brain they only picture cerebral hemispheres in their mind.
-These cerebral hemispheres are further divided into 4 regions or lobes.
+These cerebral hemispheres further divided into 4 regions or lobes.
 Frontal, parietal, temporal and occipital lobes.

 Functions of the prefrontal cortex